 - If anything, just use one to record memories and write down 1 or 2 things that happened each day.
 I love the Mom’s One Line A Day for that as well as the Day One app .

-- If you want a place where you can do everything – planner, memory recorder, goal setting (both personal and professional), I’ve used the Brilliant Life Planner (which is on sale right now).
-You can read more about it HERE.
-My friend, Jenn Rose Baker, has a similar all-in-one planner that is faith-based as well called the Blessed Is She Liturgical Year Planner where she can do her planning, goal-setting and prayer intentions.As you can see, there are so many options!
+- If you want a place where you can do everything – planner, memory recorder, goal setting (both personal and professional), my friend, Jenn Rose Baker, has an all-in-one planner that is faith-based as well called the Blessed Is She Liturgical Year Planner where she can do her planning, goal-setting and prayer intentions.As you can see, there are so many options!
 Regardless of your choice, writing things down can improve your mood and leave you feeling a little calmer and more focused.
 Would love to hear what methods of writing you use and why.
 Share in the comments!

 **This post contains affiliate links.
 If you click on links in this post and make a purchase, I’ll receive a referral payment — at NO additional cost to you.
 Mama’s gotta make a living!